mcsammon/mcsammon.github.io/_posts/2016-07-23-short_side.markdown

 title:  "Are asset pricing results driven by the short side?"
 ---

-Return based asset pricing factors are usually constructed as a zero cost portfolio: It is the equal weighted average of long and short positions.
+Return-based asset pricing factors are usually constructed as a zero cost portfolio: It is the equal weighted average of long and short positions.
 This discussion explores how factors are influenced by the long and short pieces in their construction.
 The factors are almost identical to those described on
 <a href="http://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html"> Ken French's website. </a>